babel/website/docs/plugin-transform-runtime.md

 This is where the `@babel/plugin-transform-runtime` plugin comes in: all of the helpers will reference the module `@babel/runtime` to avoid duplication across your compiled output.
 The runtime will be compiled into your build.

 Another purpose of this transformer is to create a sandboxed environment for your code.
-If you use [@babel/polyfill](polyfill.md) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
+If you directly import [core-js](https://github.com/zloirock/core-js) or [@babel/polyfill](polyfill.md) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
 While this might be ok for an app or a command line tool, it becomes a problem if your code is a library which you intend to publish for others to use or if you can't exactly control the environment in which your code will run.

 The transformer will alias these built-ins to `core-js` so you can use them seamlessly without having to require the polyfill.